Find out how Wolf and Shepherd’s Closer cap-toe lace-up oxfords performed after more than two years of heavy use in this updated review.

 What’s Next for Wolf and Shepherd

 What’s next for the startup brand?
-“We’re currently in a growth phase, so the next year is critical as we look to scale and evolve,” said Justin.
-Look for new styles, new concepts and possibly even entering new categories.
-(The company has already added belts to its online offerings.)
+Justin told me back in 2018 that, “we’re currently in a growth phase, so the next year is critical as we look to scale and evolve.”

 “Ultimately, we want to be more than a go-to shoe for men; we want to be a go-to brand for style, quality and performance,” he added.